ogu83/CloudWallet/README.md

 # CloudWallet

-The android native client version of my Cloud Wallet Project.
+The android native client version of my Cloud Wallet Project (https://cloudwallet.codeplex.com/).

 Don't try to remember every credit card, email, forum and account password of yours.
 Store them with Cloud Wallet in the skydrive and get them needed.